codi0/prototypr/README.md

 ```
 \Prototypr\Kernel    # Contains core application API methods
 \Prototypr\Api       # Creates a standalone API server
 \Prototypr\Composer  # Automatically syncs external dependencies defined in /composer.json
 \Prototypr\Db        # Extends the PDO class to create an api compatible with $wpdb
 \Prototypr\Model     # Provides a base model to deal with CRUD operations
 \Prototypr\Orm       # A simple query store of models by ID or other WHERE conditions
 \Prototypr\Platform  # Checks the platform the code is run on (E.g. in WordPress context, uses $wpdb)
 \Prototypr\Proxy     # Wraps an existing object so that additional methods can be added
+\Prototypr\Validator # Validate or filter input based on set rules
 \Prototypr\View      # A simple php templating class, to help separate business and presentation logic
 ```